Frequently Asked Questions About the Smithsonian.com Photo Contest

 You can submit your photograph, or a high-quality scan of your photograph, online at smithsonian.com/photocontest.
 We do not accept entries submitted through the mail.

-- Altered Images: Photographs manipulated for artistic purposes by applying digital and/or traditional special effects (i.e., colorizing, toning, collage, photo composites, HDR, etc.).
+Altered Images: Photographs manipulated for artistic purposes by applying digital and/or traditional special effects.

-- Mobile: The Smithsonian will award a prize to the best photograph submitted in any of the other categories that was taken with a mobile device (phone or tablet).
+Mobile: Any photograph taken with a mobile device (phone or tablet).

 Do I need release forms for people in my photo?

-If they are recognizable, and especially if they are children, you need a release form upon Smithsonian's request.
-A sample release is available at: http://www.smithsonianmag.com/photocontest/modelrelease/
+If they are recognizable, and especially if they are children, you must be prepared to obtain a release form and provide it to the Smithsonian upon request.
+A sample release is available here.

 Can I enter a photograph if I no longer have the negative?

-What does it mean when you say photographs in five of your seven categories may not be "enhanced or altered"?
+What does it mean when you say photographs in five of your six categories may not be "enhanced or altered"?

 When submitting a photograph, you will have an opportunity to describe any adjustments made to the image.
 Please be as descriptive as possible.
 This information will allow the judges to decide if your photograph is best considered in Altered Images or one of the other categories.